Learn How to Crochet [Step-By-Step Video Tutorial for Beginners]

 Materials

-Your initial investment in crochet should be pretty minimal.
+Getting started doesn’t have to be expensive.
 The items mentioned here would collectively cost less than $20 (USD) if purchased brand new.
 For learning, consider borrowing materials from another crocheter, dropping by a thrift store to scout for supplies, or get a coupon before shopping at your local craft store.

 To learn how to crochet, gather the following materials:

-- YARN: Smooth yarn with a medium-to-light color that is consistent throughout.
-I recommend a category 4 worsted weight yarn or a category 5 bulky weight yarn.
+• YARN: Smooth yarn with a medium-to-light color that is consistent throughout.
+I recommend a category 3 – DK weight yarn or category 4 – worsted weight yarn.
 If you need some help picking a yarn, check out THIS post.

 Learn How To Crochet